aknjoroge/fictional-university-wp-theme/readme.md

 - ### Blog, archive, 404 & search page designed

 I implemented blogs and pagination on the blog page and styled the archive, 404 and search pages to display relevant content to a user

+- ### Event post type & custom query

+Defined an event post type and using a custom url query to load only future events in the post type archive page